html-css-generators

 Everything you need to know about CSS Grid Generator

-fr (fraction) units divide available space after fixed-size tracks are subtracted. grid-template-columns: 200px 1fr 2fr creates 200px first column, then divides remaining space into 3 parts (1fr gets 1/3, 2fr gets 2/3).
-Percentages calculate from total container width including gaps. grid-template-columns: 25% 75% may overflow if gap is set (25% + gap + 75% > 100%). fr units automatically account for gaps.
-Use fr for flexible layouts, px for fixed sidebars/headers, mix for hybrid (200px sidebar, 1fr main content). fr is like flex-grow but for grid tracks.
-Modern approach: use fr for responsive grids.
+fr (fraction) units divide the available space after fixed-size tracks are subtracted. grid-template-columns: 200px 1fr 2fr creates a 200px first column, then divides the remaining space — 1fr gets one third, 2fr gets two thirds.
+Percentages calculate from the total container width including gaps, so grid-template-columns: 25% 75% can overflow when a column-gap is set. fr units automatically account for gaps.
+Use fr for flexible tracks, px for fixed sidebars or headers, and a mix for hybrid layouts like a 260px sidebar with 1fr main content.

 Need a Custom Website Built?